 Grand Chief Daniels is a proud member of Long Plain First Nation, and a proud father to son Angelo Daniels.
 He was raised by his grandparents, Isabel and Donald Daniels, along with his aunties, uncles, and community members.

-Grand Chief Daniels is focused on improving the quality of life for the Anishnaabe and Dakota Nations through key initiatives from the redevelopment of the historic Hudson’s Bay Building in downtown Winnipeg to transforming the way southern First Nations experience health care through health transformation and designing and building a community care model consistent with the evolution of the child welfare system as envisioned by southern First Nations.
-Under Grand Chief Daniels leadership SCO has grown to six program areas, and in addition to Health Transformation and Child and Family Services, SCO serves the community in the areas of Justice and Rights, the Environment, Nation Rebuilding, and Service Delivery which consists of the Status Card Registry Office, Mobile Crisis Response Team, Jordan’s Principle Program, NIHB Navigator, Harm Reduction, and other units.
+Grand Chief Daniels is focused on improving the quality of life for the Anishnaabe and Dakota Nations, through key initiatives including transforming the way southern First Nations experience health care through health transformation, and designing and building a community care model consistent with the evolution of the children welfare system as envisioned by southern First Nations.